inaos/iron-array/README.md

     $ conda install -c intel mkl-static
     $ conda install -c intel icc_rt    # SVML

+Note: it looks like recent versions of conda (when using MacOSX at least) have dependency issues when installing the provious packages.
+You can find a workaround by using mamba instead.
+You can install mamba with:

+    $ conda install mamba -n base -c conda-forge

+It is worth noting that conda-forge channel should only be used for installing mamba.
+In particular, I have detected issues when using the llvmdev package in conda-forge!

 Beware: currently ironArray only supports LLVM 11.
 Also, we strongly suggest to use the numba channel with conda/mamba for installing the LLVM package.
 In particular, we discourage the use of native LLVM libraries in the system (either using `apt`, `brew` or any other packager), even